henrysky/astroNN/docs/source/quick_start.rst

 .. _High Performance Tensorflow Windows build: https://github.com/fo40225/tensorflow-windows-wheel

-.. note:: Multi-GPU or Intel/AMD graphics is not supported.
+.. note:: Multi-GPU, Intel/AMD graphics is not supported.
 Only Windows and Linux is officially supported by Tensorflow-GPU with compatible NVIDIA graphics

 Basic FAQ
 -----------------